raphw/byte-buddy/README.md

 of Byte Buddy will update their ASM dependency to newer version what will then lead to version clashes between different ASM versions that were repackaged by Byte Buddy, if you have not follow this recommendation!

-There exist several tools that allow for an easy automatization of the repacking of dependencies during your build processes.
+There exist several tools that allow for an easy automation of the repacking of dependencies during your build processes.
 You can for example use the
 [Shade plugin](http://maven.apache.org/plugins/maven-shade-plugin/examples/class-relocation.html) for Maven.
 With Gradle, a similar tool is the [Shadow plugin](https://github.com/johnrengelman/shadow).
 Another alternative is